Policy Name: Acceptable and Responsible Use of OCC Technology and Information Systems

 unauthorized use.
 When employees leave the work area, the screen must be

-cleared and the terminal/PC totally locked or logged off from all
+cleared and the computer locked and logged off from all

 administrative systems, applications and networks.
 Hard copy administrative data obtained

 from the administrative systems and applications must be carefully protected, especially those that contain restricted administrative data.
 Provisions must be made for the secure

 disposal of this administrative data.